DesignAInf/DAU-software-tool/JOULE ACTIVE INFERENCE MODEL/README.md

 **Active Inference Markov blanket for Joule heat reduction in conductors** Version 6.0 — closed-loop EFE minimization

-A computational simulation showing that electrons organized as an Active Inference Markov blanket — where role assignment minimizes Expected Free Energy — dissipate 44% less internal heat than electrons using the same physical cancellation mechanism but with roles assigned by heuristic rules.
+A computational simulation showing that electrons organized as an Active Inference Markov blanket — where role assignment minimizes Expected Free Energy — dissipate about 30% less internal heat than electrons using the same physical cancellation mechanism but with roles assigned by heuristic rules.

+A caveat is necessary.
+Rather than a realistic account of electron transport, it is more accurate to frame this simulation as a conceptual design study that uses the formal language of active inference to explore how adaptive systems might be organized.
+On that reading, the value of the work does not lie in the literal claim that electrons can be partitioned into sensory, active, and internal roles, but in showing how a Markov blanket architecture, variational updating, and Expected Free Energy minimization can be translated into a design framework for systems that dynamically allocate sensing, actuation, and protection in order to balance performance, uncertainty, and energy dissipation.
+This is a proof of concept for active-inference-driven design: not a faithful microphysical theory of a wire, but a generative framework for thinking about how engineered systems could reorganize themselves to maintain function under noise, disturbance, and thermodynamic cost.

 ---